 I’ve found plenty of stories of ‘corpses’ being revived when their coffins are dropped.
 Some regain consciousness during the process of embalming or even dissection!

 Franz Hartmann even suggests in his 1896 pamphlet Buried Alive: An examination into the occult causes of apparent death, trance and catalepsy that the phenomenon partially explained vampires.
-He cites cases in which exhumed bodies bore bloody lips, most likely from bitemarks.
-Paul Barber, in his 1990 book Vampires, Burial, and Death: Folklore and Reality, refutes this, saying “there is simply no evidence that starving people chew on themselves to assuage their hunger” (p99).
+He cites cases in which exhumed bodies bore bloody lips, most likely from bite marks.
+Paul Barber refutes this, saying “there is simply no evidence that starving people chew on themselves to assuage their hunger” (1990: 99).

-I’ve actually heard this story before, albeit attributed to both a house in the City of London and a house in York.
 Versions of the story exist throughout Europe during the 14th to the 19th centuries – and clearly in the United States too.
 The main plot is the same, although some details vary.
-In some versions, the grave robber dies of fright, in other versions the woman has to walk incredibly far to return home.
+In some versions, the grave robber dies of fright.
+In other versions, the woman has to walk incredibly far to return home.
 Sometimes her husband or servants think she is a ghost and bar the woman from her own home.

 Lived Once, Buried Twice